-Family First is committed to protecting the privacy of everyone who uses our services: as parent and children or as employees and volunteers; and that of anyone who supports our work throughout fundraising or other activities.
+Family First is committed to protecting the privacy of everyone who uses our services, as parents and children or as employees and volunteers, and that of anyone who supports our work throughout fundraising or other activities.
 This statement explains what personal data we collect and process, how we collect it, whom we share it with, and why we do so.
 It also explains the steps we take to keep data secure.
-If you have any questions about this privacy statement or our privacy and data processing in general, please contact our Data Controller Sarah Stapleton, contact details can be found at the bottom of this page.
+If you have any questions about this privacy statement or our privacy and data processing in general, please get in touch with our Data Controller Sarah Stapleton; contact details can be found at the bottom of this page.

 What is personal data?